 As a leading provider of iLottery solutions, we have seen significant growth in revenues from existing and new players in recent months, as COVID-19 has shifted players to online entertainment.
-Our revenues for the nine months ended September 30, 2020 increased by % year-over-year, and active monthly players increased % from approximately 277,000 for the year ended December 31, 2019 to for the nine months ended September 30, 2020.
+NGR for the quarter ended September 30, 2020 increased by 190.4% and 139.0% in Michigan and New Hampshire, respectively, relative to the quarter ended September 30, 2019, while monthly active players increased by 59.5% and 69.9% in Michigan and New Hampshire, respectively.